Tinkerforge/doc/en/source/Hardware/Bricks/Master_Brick.rst

 such a board you should see the voltage applied to your stack and the current flowing in.

-After this small test you can go on with writing your own application.
+After this test you can go on with writing your own application.
 See the :ref:`Programming Interface <master_brick_programming_interfaces>` section
 for the API of the Master Brick and examples in different programming languages.